The 11 Best Diamond Jewels Ever Worn at the Academy Awards

 2. Angela Bassett in Harry Winston, 1996

-In the last several years, it has almost become routine for stars to wear diamond jewelry worth millions.
+In the last several years, it has almost become routine for stars to wear diamond jewellery worth millions.
 But back in 1996, a jewel worth just $1 million was still newsworthy.
 Well, the 273 carat diamond necklace by Harry Winston that Angela Bassett sported was valued at a whopping $9 million.
 Attended by extra security, and reportedly so nervous about being left alone with it, she even had guards accompany her to the ladies’ room.

 3. Celine Dion in Chanel, 1997

-In 1995, Chanel relaunched a collection inspired by the one and only diamond jewelry collection Coco Chanel had ever designed.
+In 1995, Chanel relaunched a collection inspired by the one and only diamond jewellery collection Coco Chanel had ever designed.
 The first high-profile moment for the new jewels happened at the 1997 Oscars when Celine Dion wore a Chanel Comète necklace in the exact size and scale as the one originally made by Chanel in 1932.
 The singer paired the masterpiece with new diamond star studs.

 4. Nicole Kidman in Bulgari, 2002

 Nicole Kidman not only wore Bulgari to several of her red-carpet appearances in the early aughts, she also got involved in the designs.
 “She sketched a wraparound necklace with a tail down the back,” Nicola Bulgari said shortly after Kidman wore the jewel.
 “We wanted it to look as if it wrapped the neck casually, but the diamonds had to be separated to keep them from scratching one another.”
 A design team in Rome, where Bulgari is based, worked out the technical difficulties.